microsoft/vscode-tools-for-ai/docs/quickstart-07-tensorboard.md

 pip install tensorflow-gpu
 ```

 For more info, please refer to [official TensorFlow doc](https://www.tensorflow.org/install/).
-The TensorBoard is contained in TensorFlow package, so you don't need to install TensorBoard seperately.
+The TensorBoard is contained in TensorFlow package, so you don't need to install TensorBoard separately.

 ### Write the log data when you training a TensorFlow job.